 Kitty suffers from BPD...Borderline Personality Disorder, which seems to affect women more than men and is closely associated with childhood trauma.
 She has serious abandonment issues and had been severely abused as a child...both physically and emotionally.

-One day, she asked if I would read something she had written about her upbringing, but nothing could have prepared me for her story.
-It was horrendous what she went through, and I cried throughout, making me wonder why some people would have a child if this was all they had to offer.
+One day, she asked if I would read something she had written about her upbringing.
+I agreed, but nothing could have prepared me for her story.
+What she went through was horrendous, and I cried throughout, making me wonder why some people would have a child, if this was all they had to offer.

-Kitty had no sisters or brothers and so, I asked my twin girls, who were around eleven at the time, if they would like to adopt Kitty as an older sister, and they agreed, but, when I told Kitty about my idea, I think it scared her and in hindsight, she probably already knew what she was going to do and my guess is, she had no problem hurting me, but to hurt children was something else altogether.
+Kitty had no sisters or brothers so, I asked my twin girls, who were around eleven at the time, if they would like to adopt Kitty as an older sister.
+They agreed, but when I told Kitty about my idea, she was skittish.
+In hindsight, it's likely she already knew what she was going to do.
+My guess is, she had no problem hurting me, but to hurt a child was something else altogether.

-No, I liked Kitty just the way she was and at that early stage, I had no idea of the friend she was to become.
-Married to 'Alex', they appeared, at least to me, no different from any other online lesbian married couple I knew (which at this early stage of my online experience, was them).
-They went away for breaks from their daily life and had disapproving family members, just like a normal couple would.
-Alex suffered from complex medical conditions, which could at times, be life-threatening, and so, Kitty worried about her a lot.
-And being the gallant and honorable knight in shining armor that I am, I would be there for my friend when she was in need, which served a purpose for both of us.
+No, I liked Kitty just the way she was, and at that early stage, I had no idea of the friend she was to become.
+Married to 'Alex', they appeared, at least to me, no different from any other online lesbian married couple I knew (which was none).
+They went away for breaks from their daily lives and had disapproving family members, just like a normal couple would.
+Alex suffered from complex medical conditions, which could at times be life-threatening.
+Kitty worried about her a lot, and being the gallant and honourable knight in shining armour that I am, I would be there for my friend when she was in need.
+And like every relationship, no matter online or in life, this served a purpose for the both of us.

-For me, I liked being needed...my shoulder for her to lean on in tough times, which upon reflection, became a crutch of its own.
-She relied on me for support, and I relied on her to give that support and, not being a trained psyche, my guess is I suffer from insecurity, and this may have also been a contributing factor when she decided that our friendship had run its course.
+For me; I liked being needed...a shoulder for her to lean on in tough times, which upon reflection, became a crutch of its own.
+She relied on me for support, and I relied on her to give that support.
+I'm no psyche, but if I had to guess, I'd say I suffer from insecurity, and this may have been a contributing factor when she decided that our friendship had run its course.

-I had never heard of ghosting, let alone experienced it, and when one day she didn't respond to my messages, all manner of things crossed my mind...everything that is, except the truth, that she no longer needed me or my support.
-I wrote to her pleading that if she could reply, to do so because I was so concerned that she had been in an accident or some other catastrophe...and a couple of days later, she made contact, and what she said devastated me beyond what I thought possible, especially considering this was just an online friendship.
+I had never heard of ghosting, let alone experienced it.
+One day, when she didn't respond to my messages, all manner of misfortunes crossed my mind.
+Everything that is, except the truth...that she no longer needed me or my support in her life.
+I wrote to her pleading that if she could reply, to do so because I was so concerned that she had been in an accident or some other catastrophe.
+Then, a few worried days later, she made contact, and what she told me was devastating...far beyond what I thought possible considering this was just an online friendship.

 Her words were metered and lacked any emotion, "I'm sorry Neil, but I don't have room in my life for 'our' kind of friendship."